Shaydu/carthorse/USAGE.md

 - No env flags are required.
 PostGIS noding and trail-level bridging are driven by config.
 - To adjust the bridging tolerance, change `constants.bridging.toleranceMeters` and re-run.

+4c0e03ce75312ecd59bc3183bfffed26839859cb is the commit where we fixed the community ditch trail merges - still issues with otehr mergees in that small bbox we are now working on at 10:20 am 8, 10